 An exhibit that opened in 2017 on Mata Hari at the Museum of Friesland in her hometown of Leeuwarden in the Netherlands backs up this view.
 Today most view her, certainly as a spy, just not a very good one, more as a woman naively trying to pay her way during a time of war and providing an easy scapegoat for a nation during desperate times.
 In fact as early as 1930 the German government exculpated Zelle.

-Zelle was executed by firing squad on October 15, 1917, near Paris.
+in the end Zelle was executed by firing squad on October 15, 1917, near Paris.
 She seems to have died bravely, she refused a blindfold and stood silently until the gunshots rang out.
 Some accounts say she blew her executors a kiss yet other accounts say she merely raised her hand in farewell to the nuns who had looked after her in prison.
-This final discrepancy sums up the very different ways people have viewed her life and death.
+This final discrepancy sums up the very different ways people have chosen to view her, both in life and in death.

 Published: June 14, 2018